Orders received by the Volkswagen Group

 The temporary restrictions on the range of models on sale attributable to the introduction of the WLTP with effect from September 1, 2018 had a negative impact on the order situation in Western Europe in fiscal year 2018.
 Incoming orders in the reporting period were down 5.9% year-on-year.
 Developments in the key markets were mixed: while especially Germany and the United Kingdom registered a larger decline, incoming orders rose in Spain, France and Italy.

 ORDERS RECEIVED FOR COMMERCIAL VEHICLES

-Orders received for light commercial vehicles of the Volkswagen Group in Western Europe were 2.7% higher than in the previous year at 347,964 units.
+Orders received for light commercial vehicles of the Volkswagen Group in Western Europe were 1.6% lower than in the previous year at 342,386 units.

-New orders for mid-sized and heavy trucks and buses witnessed a positive trend in 2017, with orders received for 225,813 vehicles (+18.5%).
+Orders received for mid-sized and heavy trucks and buses increased by 3.5% year-on-year to 233,627 vehicles in 2018.
 In Western Europe, our main sales market, ongoing positive economic stimulus gave a boost to incoming orders.
-The order intake in South America rose after the difficult economic climate improved, especially in Brazil.
+Orders received in South America were up in response to the economic recovery in Brazil.

 ORDERS RECEIVED IN THE POWER ENGINEERING SEGMENT

 The long-term performance of the Power Engineering business is determined by the macroeconomic environment.
 Individual major orders lead to fluctuations in incoming orders during the year that do not correlate with these long-term trends.